Amazingly Simple Load File Imports.

 Varying text styles within the drop-down help to distinguish different types of fields.

 - Normal (unbolded) field names are default fields which exist in every Nextpoint database.
 When possible, we recommend mapping to these default fields for streamlined searching later on.
+For more information on linking fields in a load file to Nextpoint's system fields, please review the Nextpoint System and Protected Fields support article.

 - Grayed out fields are already in use within the current mappings and cannot be used twice.
 Remove/change the other field mapping in order to utilize a grayed out field.